spex-xray/spex-help/source/models/clus.rst

 | out3    | out3            | 1               |                 |
 +---------+-----------------+-----------------+-----------------+

 ..
-Warning:: When running resonance sattering, be aware that the computation times may become very large.
+Warning:: When running resonance scattering, be aware that the computation times may become very large.
    For example, a run with 128 radial shells, 256 projected annuli, with cluster parameters adjusted to the Perseus cluster, and with nit0 equal to :math:`10^5` and thus :math:`1.28\times 10^7` random drawings per spectral line (and 666 spectral lines included) takes about 6 hours to complete on a single core of a 2.3 GHz processor using the gfortran compiler; it may be faster using other processors or compilers.
-For less ambituous accuracy a couple of minutes per model evaluation is more realistic.
+For less ambitious accuracy a couple of minutes per model evaluation is more realistic.

 Output files for resonance scattering
 -------------------------------------

 As noted, in principle three files are produced when resonance scattering is included in the calculations.
-These file cluslin1.asc, cluslin2.asc and cluslin3.asc are stored in the directory where SPEX is running, and are overwritten each time the model is evaluated again.
+These file ``cluslin1.asc``, ``cluslin2.asc`` and ``cluslin3.asc`` are stored in the directory where SPEX is running, and are overwritten each time the model is evaluated again.
 Here we describe the contents of these files.

 **cluslin1.asc:**